What Scales in Cross-Entropy Scaling Law?: From Cross-Entropy to Error-Entropy

 \subsection{Mathematical Decomposition}

 This section mathematically decomposes cross-entropy.
 We start with its definition: cross-entropy measures the divergence between the predicted distribution and the ground-truth distribution.
 In language modeling, the ground-truth distribution is usually implemented as a one-hot vector that takes the value $1$ at the ground-truth token and $0$ elsewhere.
-Let $s_{v_i}$ be the output score for ground-truth token $v_i$.
+Let $s_{v_i}$ denote the score of ground-truth token $v_i$.
 Then cross-entropy loss is $- \log s_{v_i}$.
-Given a corpus, cross-entropy loss is the average of all $- \log s_{v_i}$.
+Given a corpus, it is the average of all $- \log s_{v_i}$.

 The core of our decomposition is to group cross-entropy terms by their associated \emph{RBE} values.
 Consider a corpus with $N$ inputs.
 For each input, the model produces a cross-entropy item.
 We group these cross-entropy items by putting those with the same RBE values in the same group.
 Formally, the cross-entropy loss can be rewritten as: